bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   ```
   $ cf ic ps
   CONTAINER ID        IMAGE                                                                COMMAND             CREATED             STATUS                   PORTS               NAMES
-  d368a598-69d        registry.ng.bluemix.net/[NAMESPACE]/lets-chat:latest   ""                  10 seconds ago      Building 7 seconds ago   8080/tcp            lets-chat
+  d368a598-69d        registry.eu-gb.bluemix.net/[NAMESPACE]/lets-chat:latest   ""                  10 seconds ago      Building 7 seconds ago   8080/tcp            lets-chat
-  7ebf51a3-35a        registry.ng.bluemix.net/[NAMESPACE]/mongo:latest       ""                  2 minutes ago       Running a minute ago     27017/tcp           lc-mongo
+  7ebf51a3-35a        registry.eu-gb.bluemix.net/[NAMESPACE]/mongo:latest       ""                  2 minutes ago       Running a minute ago     27017/tcp           lc-mongo
   ```

 4. Finally, you may need to expose your Let's Chat container to the public internet, so you and your team can start chatting!
-The IBM Containers command line tool will attempt to expose your container for you if you have room left in your Public IP Address quota.

-  If not, you'll run the `ip list` command to see which IPs are available and then bind one to your running container.
+  Run the `ip list` command to see which IPs are available and then bind one to your running container.

   List available IP addresses for your account:

   ```
   $ cf ic ip list
-  Number of allocated public IP addresses:  2
+  Number of allocated public IP addresses:  0

   IpAddress        ContainerId
-  134.XXX.YYY.ZZ0
-  134.XXX.YYY.ZZ1

   ```

   If you have no available IP addresses in the response, you can request one: